 SAVANNAH - A restaurant in Savannah owned by well-known Southern chef Paula Deen reopened for lunch on Monday following a late night fire.

-Studio Statesboro Vodcast - Wednesday May 7, 2008
+Studio Statesboro Vodcast - Monday June 16, 2008

-Studio Statesboro Vodcast - Tuesday May 6, 2008
+Studio Statesboro Vodcast - Friday June 13, 2008

 Over 100 participated in the 2014 Zombie Run 5K and Fun Run on Saturday, October 25 to help raise funds for local health organizations, including the Bulloch Partnership for Health, the Georgia Southern University Rural Health Research Institute, the Mercer University Center for Rural Health and Health Disparities, and the Georgia Southern University Wellness Program.

 The Georgia Southern football team took the practice fields at Beautiful Eagle Creek Thursday to kick off their first fall camp after officially joining the Sun Belt Conference.

 Under the direction of Statesboro Youth Ballet director Jurijs Safonovs, dance students completed two weeks of rigorous study at the Averitt Center for the Arts Summer Ballet Intensive Friday.

 (Click on the bottom right-hand corner to view video full-screen)